To put it simply, Quicken stinks!

 In fact, I’ve been using Quicken since it was a Microsoft MS-DOS product (now over 25 years ago).

 But due to the lack of new features, no customer service, getting tired of the constant updates, bugs and somewhat uncertain future — unfortunately, it’s time for me to say good-bye to Quicken.

-In my testing, I’ve always enjoyed using Personal Capital as it allows me to see my entire financial picture and investment portfolio at a glance.
+In my testing, I’ve always enjoyed using Personal Capital, as it allows me to see my entire financial picture and investment portfolio at a glance.

 However, in the past few years my needs have changed, and I now want the ability to access my personal finances on the go.
 That has made Personal Capital all the more appealing.

 Quicken Usage Is Declining

 Investor Junkie’s visitor traffic is a good indicator of the personal finance software space.
 I study the trends, read user comments and see which apps are gaining in popularity and which are losing market share.
 Year over year, I’ve noticed much less visitor traffic going to our Quicken reviews and an increase of visitors to our review of Personal Capital.